See a Doctor Within 15 Minutes

 Many older adults also opt for a type of orthotic called a toe spacer, which sits between your big toe and second toe to help reposition the big toe during walking.

-In my clinical experience, I have worked with several patients who have benefitted from using orthotics to manage their low back pain.
-It should be noted that although orthotics are commonly recommended for low back pain, little scientific evidence supports this use.
+In my clinical experience, I have worked with several patients who have benefitted from using orthotics to manage their lower back pain.
+Although orthotics are commonly recommended for low back pain, little scientific evidence supports this use.

 Types of Shoe Inserts and Orthotics

-While many people talk about the benefits of orthotics, knowing which orthotics are being discussed is essential.
+While many people discuss the benefits of orthotics, it is essential to know which types are being discussed.
 The most common types of orthotics are over-the-counter inserts and custom orthotics.

 Over-The-Counter Inserts